cjohansson/milstian-internet-framework/docs/ISSUES.md

 * Make it easy to use third-party libraries like HTTP over TLS for HTTPS
 * Support TCP requests that exceeds limit with a error responder
 * Make integration-tests to verifies it's functionality
-* Should log response status code and request message line

 ## General